 The study found several results in common across most or all of the models examined, including the following:

 - Technology innovation has the potential to achieve CO2 reduction goals in the absence of a CO2 policy, regardless of the assumptions about natural gas prices.

 - Technology innovation can achieve a generation mix with similar CO2 emissions as a CO2 policy but with a smaller impact on electricity prices.

 - Higher natural gas prices are likely to increase the amount of renewable generation that becomes cost-effective to build and operate and also lead to fewer coal capacity retirements, especially when combined with improvement in technology.

 - Technology innovation can lead to lower-cost energy efficiency technologies that will reduce energy demand and help meet CO2 reduction goals.

 Many other insights were gained from this multi-model comparative study which allowed for a better understanding of the U.S. energy sector, of the potential role of technology innovation and natural gas prices on CO2 emissions, and of the importance of key assumptions and model architecture in driving the results from the four participating energy models.
-To access the full document, please visit -https://www.sciencedirect.com/science/article/pii/S0140988318301087
+Access the full document here.

-To learn about how OnLocation can help you explore and model issues related to anticipated changes in energy policy, please visit http://www.onlocationinc.com/contact-us or contact us at firstname.lastname@example.org.
+Contact us to learn about how OnLocation can help you explore and model issues related to anticipated changes in energy policy.